-- ✓ The West Midlands Police web site includes the current Freedom of Information (FOI) publication scheme in its 'Your right to information' pages. - ✓ The Office of the Police and Crime Commissioner sets the overall strategic direction for the Chief Constable and the force through the objectives contained in the Police and Crime Plan, setting the force budget and
+✓ The West Midlands Police web site includes the current Freedom of Information (FOI) publication scheme in its 'Your right to information' pages.

-- ✓ The force website aids agile accessibility to the police service by providing advice, enabling a member of the public to report an incident, track their case and undertake live web chat to report all non-emergency crimes online. - ✓ The force actively involves communities across the force geography.
-The approach involves public meetings including community forums, independent advisory groups, scrutiny panels and messaging via WMNOW. - ✓ There is also active involvement with the full range of media such as press, TV, social media and public surveys. - The force works closely with Independent Advisory Groups and independent scrutiny panels to increase levels of trust and understanding in our diverse communities, support the most vulnerable and make sure our engagement is targeted and meaningful. - ✓ Governed by the Citizens in Policing Board, the force has a comprehensive Citizens in Policing programme which seeks to increase citizen participation in policing and community safety by developing the scale and variety of opportunities for volunteers, special constables, cadets and a number of watch schemes. - The force engages and collaborates with a significant number of partners within the region.
-An example being the work of the West Midlands Violence Reduction Unit which is jointly chaired by an Assistant Chief Constable and Public Health Lead.
-The WMVRU aims to bring together partners to work together with the shared understanding that violence and its associated harms are preventable.
-The WMVPA is a member of the World Health Organisation Violence Prevention Alliance international network.
+- The Office of the Police and Crime Commissioner sets the overall strategic direction for the Chief Constable and the force through the objectives contained in the Police and Crime Plan, setting the force budget and determining the precept, commissioning services, and holding the Chief Constable to account on behalf of the public.
+The Police and Crime Plan covers the period 2021-2025. - The force website aids agile accessibility to the police service by providing advice, enabling a member of the public to report an incident, track their case and undertake live webchat to report all non-emergency crimes online. - ✓ The force actively involves communities across the force geography.
+The approach involves public meetings including community forums, independent advisory groups, scrutiny panels and messaging via WMNOW. - ✓ There is also active involvement with the full range of media such as press, TV, social media and public surveys. - ✓ The force works closely with Independent Advisory Groups and independent scrutiny panels to increase levels of trust and understanding in our diverse communities, support the most vulnerable and make sure our engagement is targeted and meaningful. - ✓ Governed by the Citizens in Policing Board, the force has a comprehensive Citizens in Policing programme which seeks to increase citizen participation in policing and community safety by developing the scale and variety of opportunities for volunteers, special constables, cadets and a number of watch schemes.